misakar/mana/README.md

 ![mana](http://7xj431.com1.z0.glb.clouddn.com/manamana2.gif)

 ## What is mana
-mana is a startapp command help flask developer fast start and manage their project.
+mana is a startapp command for fast build and manage your flask project.

 ## Install mana
 #### 1. install by pip